stephaneguerrier/pempi/README.md

 census data with participation bias.
 Measurement errors in the form of false positive and false negative are also included the the inferential procedure.
-The cape package also contains code for simulation studies and sensitivity analysis reported in the companion paper Guerrier, Kuzmics, and Victoria-Feser (2022).
+The cape package also contains code for simulation studies and sensitivity analysis reported in the companion paper Guerrier et al. (2022)

 # Remark on notation

-The notation and conventions used in Guerrier, Kuzmics, and Victoria-Feser (2022) are slightly amended for convenience in this package.
+The notation and conventions used in Guerrier et al. (2022) are slightly amended for convenience in this package.
 In particular, we use R1 instead R11, R2 instead of R10, R3 instead of R01 and R4 instead of R00.

 # Package installation